 A Ceramic Coating will provide a much tougher layer of protection than it's alternatives, wax and sealants.
 The bond created will be semi-permanent and can last from 12 months to 7 years.

-Why do I need Ceramic Coating?
+Why do I need a Ceramic Coating?

-Ceramic Coating will create a covalent bond over your vehicles paintwork, protecting it from harmful substances and environmental hazards.
+Ceramic Coatings will create a covalent bond over your vehicles paintwork, protecting it from harmful substances and environmental hazards.
 Ceramic Coating increases the resistance to your paintwork with the added benefit of leaving your vehicle much easier to clean.

 You need a Ceramic Car Coating to ensure your paintwork stays in-tact and is protected from scratches and harmful substances, in some cases (depending on the product used) for up to 7 years.

 Without properly maintaining your vehicle, it is often left with paint defects and light scratches, that leave your paintwork looking a little dull.
 A coating of Ceramic will ensure your vehicle is protected in order to keep those high gloss levels of your exterior.

 As we mentioned, it's also incredibly helpful when it comes to looking after your vehicle, reducing the effort needed to keep it clean.

 Is it worth getting Ceramic Coating?